karthik101/30loops-user-docs/30loops-user-docs/client.rst

-working directory of this command is the root of your repository. using a `djangocmd`` is equivalent to using ``runcmd`` and specifying ``python manage.py`` and a ``--settings`` argument in the command. ``djangocmd`` will always use teh settings path you specified in the environment file.
+working directory of this command is the root of your repository. using a `djangocmd`` is equivalent to using ``runcmd`` and specifying ``python manage.py`` and a ``--settings`` argument in the command. ``djangocmd`` will always use the settings path you specified in the environment file.

 **Example**